How Does Blogging Help Me Get Pet Sitting Clients?

 Your blog was the one that kept coming up.
 It would subconsciously show them that you are showing up online.

 That you are a trusted local expert.
-That you care enough to make your marketing shine, that must be a great indication of your work ethic.
+That you care enough to make your marketing shine, must be a great indication of your work ethic.
 The very thing they are hiring you for!

 Still Not Sure How To Get The Most Out Of Your Blog?